GateNLP/gateplugin-Format_Bdoc/README.md

 * Version 1.0-SNAPSHOT is compatible with GATE 8.6.1 and later
   * this version is in branch `v1.0-pre9.0`
-* Version 1.1-SNAPSHOT requires GATE 9.0-SNAPSHOT or later
+* Version 1.1-SNAPSHOT and later require GATE 9.0-SNAPSHOT or later

 ## Bdoc representation